 This is especially the case when it comes to providing pathways to legal protection for those displaced across international borders in part due to the impacts of climate change.

-That is why Professor McAdam, alongside a group of international experts, is developing guidelines to show decision-makers how existing principles of refugee and human rights law can be applied to provide protection when climate change and disasters contribute to forced displacement.
+That is why Professor McAdam, alongside a group of international experts, is developing guidance to show decision-makers how existing principles of refugee and human rights law can be applied to provide protection when climate change and disasters contribute to displacement.
 You can read more about the initiative here.

 For more information, visit the Kaldor Centre for International Refugee Law.